Enigma Suarez driven by will to win at all costs

 In another microcosm of the Suarez saga, his record-breaking season began under the cloud of a lengthy suspension and amid accusations of brazen disloyalty.

-Heading into the campaign and with the remaining six games still to serve of a 10-match ban for biting Chelsea's Branislav Ivanovic last April, Suarez tested the patience of Liverpool fans by trying to force a move to title rivals Arsenal.
+Heading into the campaign and with six games still to serve from a 10-match ban for biting Chelsea's Branislav Ivanovic last April, Suarez tested the patience of Liverpool fans by trying to force a move to title rivals Arsenal.

 The striker was ultimately persuaded that his ambitions could be satisfied on Merseyside, but the will-he-won't-he saga dominated the transfer-hungry English media in the close season.